College Health Tips

 Because college can be so stressful (mentally, physically, and emotionally), college students are often more vulnerable to illness and injury.
 Even if you feel mostly good all the time, it's important to stay on top of your health in college--if you don't, your body will

-first-aid kit.
 Wash your hands before every meal.
 (Tried and true technique to keep from getting sick!)

 Clean and sanitize your room/apartment

-regularly.
+first-aid kit.
 Don't ignore symptoms of illness--check

 WebMD or FamilyDoctor, and go to the doctor when needed.
 Learn how to

 self-treat for minor ailments.
 If you have a fever, severe/persistent headache, and a stiff/painful neck (it hurts so much you cannot touch your chin to your chest), GO TO THE EMERGENCY ROOM IMMEDIATELY.

 multivitamin every day, especially if you start feeling sick.
 Better Eating

 Make sure to get protein and fiber in your diet every day.